 Excavation work began for Burj Khalifa in January 2004 and over the ensuing years to its completion; the building passed many important milestones on its goal to become the tallest man-made structure the world has ever seen.
 In just 1,325 days since excavation work started in January 2004, Burj Khalifa became the tallest free-standing structure in the world.

 Over 45,000 m3 (58,900 cu yd) of concrete, weighing more than 110,000 tonnes were used to construct the concrete and steel foundation, which features 192 piles buried more than 50 m (164 ft) deep.
 Burj Khalifa's construction will have used 330,000 m3 (431,600 cu yd) of concrete and 39,000 tonnes (43,000 ST; 38,000 LT) of steel rebar, and construction will have taken 22 million man-hours.

-The tower accomplished a world record for the highest installation of an aluminium and glass façade, at a height of 512 metres.
-The total weight of aluminium used on Burj Khalifa is equivalent to that of five A380 aircraft and the total length of stainless steel bull nose fins is 293 times the height of Eiffel Tower in Paris.
+The tower accomplished a world record for the highest installation of an aluminium and glass façade with a height of 512 metres.
+The total weight of aluminium used on Burj Khalifa is equivalent to that of five A380 aircrafts and the total length of stainless steel bull nose fins is 293 times the height of Eiffel Tower in Paris.

-In November, 2007, the highest reinforced concrete corewalls were pumped using 80 MPa concrete from ground level; a vertical height of 601 metres.
-Smashing the previous pumping record on a building of 470m on the Taipei 101; the world’s second tallest tower and the previous world record for vertical pumping of 532 metres for an extension to the Riva del Garda Hydroelectric Power Plant in 1994.
+In November 2007, the highest reinforced concrete core walls were pumped using 80 MPa concrete from ground level.
+A vertical height of 601 metres.
+This smashed the previous pumping record on a building of 470m on Taipei 101; the world’s second tallest tower and the previous world record for vertical pumping of 532 metres for an extension to the Riva del Garda Hydroelectric Power Plant in 1994.
 The concrete pressure during pumping to this level was nearly 200 bars.

 The amount of rebar used for the tower is 31,400 metric tons - laid end to end this would extend over a quarter of the way around the world.